IEC

 How are standards developed?

-Below is a short, general and simplified account of each of these steps.
 For convenience, we draw the general trajectory, i.e. a standard generated by a technical committee for application within Belgium.
 For procedural details on the national, European or international standardisation process, consult BEC's Rules & Regulations.

-1. The initiative to standardise
+The initiative to standardise

 When the need for a reference document, a standard, arises for a certain subject within the electrotechnical domain, the request can in principle be launched by anyone:

-- a company or organisation;
+• a company or organisation;

-- an (inter)national government body;
+• an (inter)national government body;

-- a sectoral organisation;
+• a sectoral organisation;

-- an individual citizen.
+• an individual citizen.

-2. Evaluating the initiative to standardise
+Evaluating the initiative to standardise

 First off, the BEC will go over a number of basic criteria:

-- Is the subject technically mature in terms of standardisation?
+• Is the subject technically mature in terms of standardisation?

-- Is there sufficient national, European, international basis for a standard?
+• Is there sufficient national, European, international basis for a standard?
 Are enough parties interested in standardising this subject?

-Would it be best to standardise this subject nationally, or is it compelling to launch a European or even global initiative?
+• Would it be best to standardise this subject nationally, or is it compelling to launch a European or even global initiative?

 If a new technical committee needs to be formed, the BEC will invite (by European and international agreement) all stakeholders to participate in it.
 Stakeholders usually include manufacturers, buyers, users, scientists, government bodies and consumer organisations.

-3. Drafting a first standardisation proposal
+Drafting a first standardisation proposal

 The technical committee members discuss the (Belgian, European or international) initiative in order to draft a proposal.
 This discussion involves electronic correspondence and a series of working meetings, where every participant adds his expertise and ideas and defends his interests.

 The aim is to establish a consensus within the technical committee about the standardisation proposal.
-The BEC facilitates this consensus decision-making process until a proposal is drafted that accomodates all the positions represented in the committee.
+The BEC facilitates this consensus decision-making process until a proposal is drafted that accommodates all the positions represented in the committee.

 The technical committee will often call on a working group to prepare the standardisation proposal for discussion and evaluation.
 This working group may consist of national, European and/or international experts.

-4. Evaluating the standardisation proposal
+Evaluating and approving the standardisation proposal

 All feedback on the proposal is collected by the BEC and processed in the relevant technical committee.
 The standardisation proposal is adapted by general consensus.

-6. Publishing the standard
+Publishing the standard

-7. Applying and following up on the existing standard
+Applying and following up on the existing standard

-- confirmed without alteration
+• confirmed without alteration

-- altered
+• altered

-- revoked
+• revoked

 In case of alteration, the entire procedure as outlined above applies.